 For future success in school and careers, students learn through an interdisciplinary approach that incorporates design thinking.
 Our STEM (science, technology, engineering, mathematics) program encourages students to understand problems, brainstorm ideas, and develop prototypes of their recommended solutions.
 They embrace their mistakes, learn from negative outcomes, and work to improve in the future.

 The IDEA Lab is modeled after the Thinkabit Lab at Qualcomm.
-The IDEA Lab is a space where students in 2nd through 8th grade use the design process to create, manipulate, collaborate and innovate.
-This makerspace environment enables Rhoades School students to use professional tools such as a 3D printer, laptop computers, iPads®, breadboards, circuitry, EV3 Lego Mindstorms, etc., that prepare them for careers in STEM fields.
+The IDEA Lab is a space where students in Grades K through 5 use the design process to create, manipulate, collaborate and innovate.
+This makerspace environment enables students to use professional tools such as a 3D printer, laptop computers, iPads®, breadboards, circuitry, EV3 Lego Mindstorms, etc., that prepare them for careers in STEM fields.

-In our music and recording studio students use MIDI (Musical Instrument Digital Interface) to write, compose and record their own music.
+In our music and recording studios, students in Grades 3 through 8 use MIDI (Musical Instrument Digital Interface) to write, compose and record their own music.
 Students use Yamaha keyboards, Cubase software and computers or iPads® to edit their music.
 This technology not only serves students in music classes but also benefits students in other disciplines as they create podcasts, radio plays, films and documentaries to demonstrate their understanding of a vast array of topics.

 Student Awards in STEM